 Pursuant to Part K of Resolution 8-73, the District has exercised its right to extract from the Cummings Basin return flows from State Water Project water imported by the District.
-As noted in the April, 1991 Watermaster Report, the District extracted approximately 436 acre feet between May 1, 1988 and May 1, 1990 by means of Well #T32S R32E S31 B1, leaving approximately 1,779 acre feet of return flows from imported SWP water in storage in Cummings Basin as of December 31, 1990.
+"Table 5.
+Return Flows Stored, Artificial Replenishment Extractions," included in this report, provides the amounts of water stored each year beginning in 1989; as well as water extracted each year.
+The balance as of December 31, 2013 of return flows and artificial replenishment water in the Cummings Basin is 9,597 acre feet.